Martin91/amqpcli/README.md

 An interactive shell developed by Python to be used as a client to communicate with an AMQP broker(server).

+It is inspired by [Celery's amqp command line](https://github.com/celery/celery/blob/master/celery/bin/amqp.py), but amqpcli meant to provide a light-weight tool and others can use it without the necessity to install the whole Celery package.

 ### Getting Started
 1. Install it by pip:
     ```sh